How to Enable External Sharing in OneDrive for Business?

 - Tick the “Let people outside your organization access your site” checkbox and choose any of the options as per your requirement.

-E.g., Suppose your OneDrive for Business Tenant-wide configuration is set to allow only external users by inviting them to Azure AD.
-In that case, you can go for the last option, “Only allow sharing with existing guest users in the directory.”
+E.g., suppose your OneDrive for Business Tenant-wide configuration is set to allow only external users by inviting them to Azure AD.
+In that case, you can choose the last option, “Only allow sharing with existing guest users in the directory.”

 PowerShell to Enable External Sharing for a OneDrive Site